one day the woman awoke

 and all the rest.

-she turned to the west, to the fire, to the safe, dark warmth of her hearth.
+she turned to the west, to the fire, to the safe, dark warmth of the hearth.

 she turned to the east, to the open door, to the sun and the wind and the sea.